Unemployment Rates by State - Low and High Unemployment Rate States

 High Unemployment States

-All of the states with unemployment rates of 4.5% or above had unemployment rates that were worse than last year at this same time.
+All but one of the states with unemployment rates of 4.5% or above had unemployment rates that were worse than last year at this same time.
 Not a very good sign.

 States with the Lowest Unemployment -- Full Employment States